WeiWu0210/cloud_photo_sharing/README.md

 # Overview of the Project Tasks

-Start with the "Udagram - photo sharing" Monolith application and divide the application into smaller (micro)services.
-Each microservice must run in a separate Docker container.
-These containers (and ReplicaSets) have to be managed by using the Kubernetes cluster.
-Demonstrate the ability to independently scale-up, release, and deploy the project using Kubernetes, and TravisCI.
+A photo sharing application composed of smaller (micro)services.
+Each microservice runs in a separate Docker container.
+These containers (and ReplicaSets) are managed by using the Kubernetes cluster, and  are able to  be independently scaled-up, released, and deployed using Kubernetes and TravisCI.

 ## Getting started